khwanchai00gg/robot_description/README.md

 you can print and assemble them with those parts or with your design.

-Put all the Hardware GND wires connected to the same wire connect Put all the Hardware Vin wires connected to the same wire and one wire in the 5V on the Arduino board (If you use another kind of servo that needs more than 5V you have to connect them to the voltage you have used)
+Put all the Hardware GND wires connected to the same wire connect Put all the Hardware Vin wires connected to the same wire and one wire to the 6volt power source (If you use another kind of servo that needs more than 6V you have to connect them to the voltage you have used)
 **Do not connect wires while you turn the power on

 You can define where the pin with this data sheet if you use Arduino UNO R3 https://docs.arduino.cc/resources/datasheets/A000066-datasheet.pdf